niradsp/Coursera-s-Deep-Learning/README.md

 # Coursera-s-Deep-Learning
 Exercises for Coursera's Deep Learning course, taught by Andrew Ng.
+For reference purpose only.